 In my role as Co-Founder and Head of Corporate Development at ASG, my job is to identify and execute acquisitions of bootstrapped SaaS businesses.
-I’ve had the privilege of working with a few thousand Founders over the years and the most common question I hear is “What is my company worth?”
+I’ve had the privilege of working with a few thousand Founders over the years and SaaS valuation always comes up.
+The most common question I hear is “What is my SaaS company worth?”

-The 3 most common misconceptions about SaaS valuation
+The 3 most common mistakes founders make when trying to get a SaaS valuation

-- Comparing yourself to a recently sold competitor.
-Context is key.
+- Comparing your value to a recently sold competitor.
+Context is everything.
 The buyer could have a range of motives that allowed them to value higher or lower than expected (i.e. strategic acquisition in a space, the business has the largest client in the industry, etc.)

 - Comparing yourself to the public market.
 Size matters.
 Salesforce and Oracle have revenue in the billions.
 Comparing yourself to companies at this kind of scale doesn’t set you up for realistic expectations.